silvinor/www/_posts/2026-08-17-autism-and-human-rights.md

 You might think a public system fixes this.
 It is worth looking at what happens when the money is removed and only the queue is left.

 In England, autism assessment is free at the point of use through the NHS, and the National Institute for Health and Care Excellence recommends that someone referred for assessment be seen within thirteen weeks.
 In March 2026 there were 270,701 people in England with an open referral for suspected autism.
 Of those, 242,708 - 89.7% - had been waiting at least thirteen weeks.
-Of the people who had already passed thirteen weeks, 3.7% had been seen inside the recommended window. [^7] [^c]
+Of the people who had already passed thirteen weeks, 3.7% had been seen inside the recommended window. [^7][^7a][^c]

 So the two systems fail differently and arrive at the same place.
 Australia rations by price, England rations by queue, and in both countries the median autistic adult is outside the system looking in.